clojure-liberator/liberator/doc/decisions.md

 ## Internal decision points

 These decision points are used internally by liberator and provide reasonable defaults.
-Overriding is possibly but not useful in general.
+Overriding is possible, but not useful in general.

 key                                 | description
 ------------------------------------|------------------------------------------